 This meant I felt empowered to make positive choices.
 Instead of feeling like a failure when I made a mistake, I knew my mentor supported me unconditionally and would encourage me to try again.
 A youth mentor wants your teen to thrive and become a fulfilled, giving member of society, and they will do all they can to help them to fulfill their potential.

 Are you concerned about your young person?
 Would you like your teen to be mentored?
-Here’s what you need to do: Contact Colleen on 0434 337 245, Duncan on 0434 331 243 or Rachel on 0422 177 193 for a FREE 10 minute consultation on how we can best help you or book online now.
+Here’s what you need to do: Contact Colleen on 0434 337 245 or Duncan on 0434 331 243 for a FREE 10 minute consultation on how we can best help you or book online now.